urbit/urbit/CONTRIBUTING.md

 Thank you for your interest in contributing to Urbit.

-If you're new, see [https://urbit.org/docs/getting-started](Getting Started) in the Urbit documentation for basic orientation and usage instructions.
+If you're new, see [Getting Started](https://urbit.org/docs/getting-started) in the Urbit documentation for basic orientation and usage instructions.

 Urbit development has two general concerns: the kernel and userspace development streams.
 Interested in [Arvo and its vanes](https://urbit.org/docs/learn/arvo/), [Vere](https://urbit.org/docs/learn/vere/), [or the Hoon language specification itself](https://github.com/urbit/urbit/blob/master/pkg/arvo/sys/hoon.hoon)?
 You'll be working with the kernel.
 Interested in building a Landscape or Gall app on Urbit?
 Then you're in userspace.